CSWS Resources for Community Partners

 Students will use the SOLO platform to search and apply for opportunities and to request an application to be sent to their prospective partner organization.

-- Student obtains authorization.
+2. Student obtains CSWS authorization.
 Your student must first obtain official authorization to participate in the program through Stanford’s Financial Aid Office.

-- Both organization and student apply for the Summer or Academic Year program.
-These are two separate programs – please make sure to use the correct form.
+3. Both organization and student apply for the Summer or Academic Year program.
+These are two separate programs – the student will need to make sure to use the correct application in SOLO.

-- Student completes required paperwork.
+6. Student completes required materials.
 Your student must submit a Student Application and any other forms necessary to complete the process.
 Work with your student to ensure their application is complete.
 A complete application includes your application form along with:

-- A copy of the completed and signed Partner Organization Contract
+• A copy of the completed and signed Community Partner Organization Contract

 Resources